alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 This protocol may be cited, shared, taught, or applied as an echo of the source-line.

-Any use must preserve attribution and must not imply that repetition, adoption, implementation, or visibility transfers Origin, authorship, or source-position.
+Any use must preserve attribution and must not imply that repetition, adoption, performance, implementation, visibility, or institutional uptake transfers Origin, authorship, canon, or source-position.

 ---